shoes/shoesrb.com/_posts/2014-05-10-shoes-4pre1-release.md

 ## Preview Release?

-shoes 4 is not quite done yet - this is the first release after almost 2 years of work - it's not quite ready for production use and is missing some features.
-However there is already a lot in there and a lot of vintage shoes programs run just fine and it's definitely possible to enjoy the power of shoes again!
+shoes 4 is not quite done yet - this is the first release after almost 2 years of work.
+It's not quite ready for production use and is missing some features.
+However there is already a lot in there!
+A lot of vintage shoes programs run just fine and it's definitely possible to enjoy the power of shoes again!